xnumad/Tanji-Module-Template/README.md

 If you open Form1.cs before adding the dependencys it will fuck you up.
 If so, add the dependencys *then* and *close and reopen* the solution (if you only open it while a file in it is the active tab, it won't reload).

 # Make a template yourself
-Visual Studio menu bar "Project"/Export Template…
+- Visual Studio menu bar "Project"/Export Template…
+- Keep Template Type = Project template
+- Append version number to the template name (e.g. `v1.0`)
+- Set description `Basic Tanji module base`
+- Use the [Tanji icon](https://github.com/ArachisH/Tanji/blob/master/Tanji/Resources/Tanji_256.ico) as Icon Image

 E.g. if Tanji modules target a new .NET Framework version and you want to contribute by pushing an updated version.